Margarita García Flores

-Margarita García Flores (Monterrey, Nuevo León, 4 July 1922 – Mexico City, 10 September 2009) was a Mexican lawyer, activist, writer and politician; she was also involved in women's suffrage.
+Margarita García Flores (4 July 1922 in Monterrey, Nuevo León – 10 September 2009 in Mexico City) was a Mexican lawyer, activist, writer and politician; she was also involved in women's suffrage.
 García cofounded Fem magazine with Alaíde Foppa in 1976; it was the first Latin American feminist magazine.
 She served as director of Universitarios and Prensa, as well as the publications of National Autonomous University of Mexico.
 García was also a delegate from Cuajimalpa (1976–80), deputy for III Distrito Electoral Federal de Nuevo León (1973–76), and a deputy for Distrito IV de Nuevo León (1955–58).